Scroll animations didn’t load (GSAP).

 MultiPC VEGA and MultiPC Replicator are built for environments where one operator must safely orchestrate many endpoints — without losing control.
 Private alpha · Patent pending.

-Multipc VEGA
+MultiPC VEGA

 MultiPC VEGA is a secure command layer that turns spoken intent into structured, machine-readable instructions.
 Instead of driving screens or keyboards remotely, VEGA routes actions to approved systems only.
 Ideal for control rooms, city operations, healthcare networks, and enterprises that need one operator to coordinate many machines — with a clear, auditable trail of what was asked and what executed.